 As Klamath Bird Observatory co-founder, John works with KBO’s Board of Directors, Research Advisor, Science Director, Outreach and Science Communications Specialist, and Executive Administrator overseeing all aspects of the organization’s efforts.

-As Science Director, Jaime oversees KBO’s long-term monitoring and applied ecological research programs.
-She works closely with staff to design, implement, and deliver conservation relevant science.
-Jaime collaborates with a diverse suite of partners to inform resource management strategies and conservation actions that improve outcomes for birds and ecosystems.
+As Director of Conservation, Jaime integrates a foundation of forest ecology, bird conservation priorities, and regional avian science to inform land management decisions.
+She collaborates with a diverse suite of partners to guide resource management strategies and conservation actions that improve outcomes for birds and ecosystems.

 Jacob joined KBO in September of 2016 after moving to Ashland from the San Francisco Bay area in California.
 He wears many hats as the Office Administrator, including assisting the Executive Director.